-Today's UV index in York, United Kingdom will be up to 4.8, indicating a moderate level of sun exposure for the average person.
+Today's UV index in York, United Kingdom will be up to 6.9, indicating a high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 York's UV index is usually low to moderate, ranging from about 1 in winter to 5 or 6 in summer, reflecting its northern location and often cloudy skies.
 UV levels rarely reach high values compared to sunnier countries.